Introduction

 5. Only small businesses and startups should submit forms such as Form 28.

-Before a Patent is officially issued, every application for protection that has been submitted will be reviewed.
-Application for the exam must be sent in Form 18.
-The sooner a request is submitted, the sooner the application will be reviewed by the examiner.
-After the application is submitted, it is given to the Patent officer, who will review it to make sure it complies with the laws and regulations governing Patents.
-The officer conducts a comprehensive investigation, thoroughly analyzing the pertinent technologies, and communicating any complaints.
-The First Examination Report is the name of the document that was issued in this case.
+After the application is submitted, it is given to the Patent officer, who will review it to ensure it complies with the laws and regulations governing Patents.
+The officer conducts a comprehensive investigation, thoroughly analyzing the pertinent technologies and communicating any complaints.
+The First Examination Report is the document that was issued in this case.

-• Patent is granted
+6. Patent is Granted

 Once the officer’s concerns have all been addressed, the Patent is issued.

-Cost of Patent registration in India
+Cost of Patent Registration in India

 Fees that Must Be Paid for Different Heads of Patent Registration